 THE TURN OF THE SCREW

 The Turn of the Screw has undergone a number of film adaptations.
-These have included a live tv play The Turn of the Screw (1959) starring Ingrid Bergman; Dan Curtiss tv movie The Turn of the Screw (1974) with Lynn Redgrave; a 1974 adaptation for French tv; The Turn of the Screw (1982), a German-made operatic adaptation; a 1989 adaptation for Shelley Duvals Nightmare Classics starring Amy Irving; the tv movie The Haunting of Helen Walker/The Turn of the Screw (1995) starring Valerie Bertinelli; Presence of Mind (1999), a Spanish-made adaptation with Sophie Ward and Harvey Keitel; a British tv adaptation The Turn of the Screw (1999) with Jodhi May and Colin Firth; the operatic adaptation The Turn of the Screw by Benjamin Britten (2004); the modernised In a Dark Place (2006) starring Leelee Sobieski; an Italian tv version The Turn of the Screw (2009); and a BBC tv version The Turn of the Screw (2009) starring Michelle Dockery.
+These have included a live tv play The Turn of the Screw (1959) starring Ingrid Bergman; Dan Curtiss tv movie The Turn of the Screw (1974) with Lynn Redgrave; a 1974 adaptation for French tv; The Turn of the Screw (1982), a German-made operatic adaptation; a 1989 adaptation for Shelley Duvals Nightmare Classics starring Amy Irving; the tv movie The Haunting of Helen Walker/The Turn of the Screw (1995) starring Valerie Bertinelli; Presence of Mind (1999), a Spanish-made adaptation with Sophie Ward and Harvey Keitel; a British tv adaptation The Turn of the Screw (1999) with Jodhi May and Colin Firth; the operatic adaptation The Turn of the Screw by Benjamin Britten (2004); the modernised In a Dark Place (2006) starring Leelee Sobieski; an Italian tv version The Turn of the Screw (2009); a BBC tv version The Turn of the Screw (2009) starring Michelle Dockery; and the Argentinean The Tutor (2016).
 The finest and most faithful of these was The Innocents (1961) starring Deborah Kerr, which is the definitive version of The Turn of the Screw.
 Michael Winners ham-fisted The Nightcomers (1971) also purports to be a prequel to The Turn of the Screw and concerns itself with the sadomasochistic relationship between Quint and Miss Jessel.

 This version of The Turn of the Screw comes from director-writer Rusty Lemorande.
 Lemorande dabbled around Hollywood for a time in the 1980s in various roles before producing Barbra Streisands Yentl (1983) and then having a hand in several genre productions.
 These included writing and producing the computer love story Electric Dreams (1984), writing-producing Captain Eo (1986), the Francis Ford Coppola-Michael Jackson 3-D science-fiction short that was screened at Disneyland, and directing one previous effort with Cannons Journey to the Center of the Earth (1988), which ended up being shut down only partially shot and was later completed by an uncredited Albert Pyun with only a purported eight minutes of Lemorandes material remaining.
 The Turn of the Screw is the only other film that Lemorande has directed to date.